 A Weekend Arrival in Merida

 We arrived in Merida, the largest city in Yucatan, on a Sunday.
-The city was buzzing with crowds enjoying entertainment on the plaza and perusing the numerous craft stalls which had been set up.
+The city was buzzing with crowds enjoying entertainment on the plaza and perusing the numerous craft stalls.
 After a wander around, we had lunch at a small plaza close to where we were staying.
 We ate pizza and enjoyed the sounds of a great Cuban band who were playing nearby.
 Both locals and tourists were dancing and the atmosphere was festive.

 There are live performances throughout the city every night of the week, many of them being free.
 The city also feels very safe to walk around in, which is something that you appreciate if you have spent time in some of Mexico’s larger cities.

 Apart from the bountiful music, another highlight of Merida was Paseo de Montejo, a wide avenue lined with colourful colonial buildings.
 The Museum of Anthropology and History can also be found there.
 On Saturday nights, live music and dance takes place.
 On Sundays the avenue closes to traffic so that pedestrians, cyclists and skaters can enjoy the area.